AdobeDocs/commerce-admin.en/help/getting-started/about.md

 # What is Adobe Commerce?

 Adobe Commerce is an enterprise commerce solution that delivers superior ecommerce experiences for consumers and B2B buyers globally.
-With thousands of customers and billions in annual gross merchandise value processed through our cloud platform, Adobe Commerce is at the forefront of powering the worlds largest and most complex ecommerce experiences for retailers, consumer brands, manufacturers and wholesale distributors globally.
+With thousands of customers and billions in annual gross merchandise value processed through our cloud platform, Adobe Commerce is at the forefront of powering the world's largest and most complex ecommerce experiences for retailers, consumer brands, manufacturers and wholesale distributors globally.

 ## Ecommerce teams are facing unique challenges

 Ecommerce teams today must deliver exceptional experiences for their customers.
-A fast, convenient, personalized commerce experience leads to increased sales, deeper customer relationships and operational efficiencies for your businesses.
+A fast, convenient, personalized commerce experience leads to increased sales, deeper customer relationships and operational efficiencies for your business.

 Unfortunately, creating and delivering exceptional commerce experiences is harder than ever.

 - **Technical debt is blocking the business**—Complex, legacy technical environments span multiple platforms and are challenging to maintain.
 [60%](https://engage.adobe.com/DigComRptWBR-register.html) of ecommerce professionals say they struggle to maintain and integrate their tech.
 - **Teams are expected to do more with less**—Many ecommerce teams are facing high growth expectations but often struggle to re-define the customer experience due to manual processes, overly technical solutions and limited data.
 [56%](https://engage.adobe.com/DigComRptWBR-register.html) of ecommerce professionals say they lack adequate funding.
 - **Data overload**—Data volumes continue to rise in quantity but do not translate into quality experiences because the data is trapped in various systems, making it hard to drive the business and create impactful experiences.
-[60%](https://engage.adobe.com/DigComRptWBR-register.html) of ecommerce professionals say they don't have the right data in the right systems.
+[60%](https://engage.adobe.com/DigComRptWBR-register.html) of ecommerce professionals say that they don't have the right data in the right systems.
 - **Consumers expect more**—The number of channels and business models that businesses must support continue to multiply, which adds more cost and complexity.
-[53%](https://www.bloomreach.com/en/news/2020/bloomreach-releases-new-global-research-study) of consumers will not buy again from the same company if they had a bad experience and [90%](https://www.prweb.com/releases/study-90-of-b2b-buyers-will-turn-to-a-competitor-if-a-suppliers-digital-channel-doesn-t-meet-their-needs-811395853.html) of B2B buyers will turn to a competitor if a supplier can't meet their needs digitally.
+[53%](https://www.bloomreach.com/en/news/2020/bloomreach-releases-new-global-research-study) of consumers will not buy again from the same company if they had a bad experience and [90%](https://www.prweb.com/releases/study-90-of-b2b-buyers-will-turn-to-a-competitor-if-a-suppliers-digital-channel-doesn-t-meet-their-needs-811395853.html) of B2B buyers turn to a competitor if a supplier can't meet their needs digitally.

 ## Adobe Commerce's vision is experience-led commerce

 Adobe's vision is to deliver an experience-led, data-powered, technology-enabled commerce platform.

 - [Experience-led](#experience-led-commerce).
-At Adobe, we believe growth comes from experiences.
+At Adobe, we believe that growth comes from experiences.
 That's why we are focused on powering the world's fastest ecommerce storefronts and empowering ecommerce teams to author personalized experiences at scale.

 - [Data-powered](#data-powered-commerce).
 Adobe Commerce provides seamless data sharing across your marketing technology stack, empowering you to put your first-party commerce data to work, personalizing experiences across every touchpoint and channel.